Copper in biology: Absorption

 In mammals copper is absorbed in the stomach and small intestine, although there appear to be differences among species with respect to the site of maximal absorption.
 Copper is absorbed from the stomach and duodenum in rats and from the lower small intestine in hamsters.
 The site of maximal copper absorption is not known for humans, but is assumed to be the stomach and upper intestine because of the rapid appearance of ^{64}Cu in the plasma after oral administration.

 Absorption of copper ranges from 15 to 97%, depending on copper content, form of the copper, and composition of the diet.

 Various factors influence copper absorption.
 For example, copper absorption is enhanced by ingestion of animal protein, citrate, and phosphate.
-Copper salts, including copper gluconate, copper acetate, or copper sulfate, are more easily absorbed than copper oxides.
+Copper salts, including copper gluconate, copper acetate, and copper sulfate, are easily absorbed. copper oxides is not absorbed.
 Elevated levels of dietary zinc, as well as cadmium, high intakes of phytate and simple sugars (fructose, sucrose) inhibit dietary absorption of copper.
-Furthermore, low levels of dietary copper inhibit iron absorption.
+Furthermore, low levels of dietary copper appear to inhibit iron absorption.

 Some forms of copper are not soluble in stomach acids and cannot be absorbed from the stomach or small intestine.
 Also, some foods may contain indigestible fiber that binds with copper.
 High intakes of zinc can significantly decrease copper absorption.
-Extreme intakes of Vitamin C or iron can also affect copper absorption, reminding us of the fact that micronutrients need to be consumed as a balanced mixture.
+Extreme intakes of vitamin C or iron can also affect copper absorption, reminding us of the fact that micronutrients need to be consumed as a balanced mixture.
 This is one reason why extreme intakes of any one single micronutrient are not advised.
 Individuals with chronic digestive problems may be unable to absorb sufficient amounts of copper, even though the foods they eat are copper-rich.

 Several copper transporters have been identified that can move copper across cell membranes.
 Other intestinal copper transporters may exist.
 Intestinal copper uptake may be catalyzed by Ctr1.
 Ctr1 is expressed in all cell types so far investigated, including enterocytes, and it catalyzes the transport of Cu+1 across the cell membrane.

 Excess copper (as well as other heavy metal ions like zinc or cadmium) may be bound by metallothionein and sequestered within intracellular vesicles of enterocytes (i.e., predominant cells in the small intestinal mucosa).